clbokea/test_bank/readme.md

 ![Use Case Diagram](https://github.com/dat16j/bank_example/blob/master/img/UseCaseDiagram.png)

 ## Use Cases
+Write the above use cases in brief, casual or fully dressed versions.

 #### UC#1: Withdraw Money
 Actor: Customer
 Customer requests to withdraw money from his account and specifies the amount.